ZizoNets/Networking-Labs/002-rpvst-etherchannel/README.md

 # Redundant LAN with RSTP & EtherChannel Lab

-A Cisco networking lab about building a switched network that refuses to fall over when a cable gets unplugged.
+A Cisco networking lab focused on building a redundant switched network using RSTP, EtherChannel and Layer 3 switching.

 <img width="1565" height="1102" alt="lab002" src="https://github.com/user-attachments/assets/8cf24dcd-efd2-424e-9fa2-1174ae18f496" />

-This lab picks up where **Lab 001** left off with Ferralia Industrial, S.L.
-The company is opening a small satellite site — an office plus an adjoining industrial unit — and this time a single point of failure isn't an acceptable design.
-The scenario provided the site layout, the equipment, an IP block, and a not-so-subtle hint that "something broke last time and a truck sat idle in the yard for twenty minutes."
-Everything else — the redundant Layer 2 design, the EtherChannel bundling, the STP hardening, the VLSM plan, and the routed hand-offs — was designed and built from scratch.

-### Technologies & Concepts

-* VLANs & 802.1Q Trunking
-* Spanning Tree Protocol — PVST+ and Rapid PVST+ (RSTP)
-* STP Toolkit: PortFast, BPDU Guard, BPDU Filter, Root Guard, Loop Guard
-* EtherChannel (static "on" mode) & load balancing
-* Layer 3 Switching, SVIs & Inter-VLAN Routing
-* VLSM IPv4 Addressing
-* Static Routing
-* VTP Transparent Mode
-* Native VLAN hardening

-### Lab Objectives

-* Build a Layer 2 core with no single point of failure between the distribution and access switches.
-* Run Rapid PVST+ across the whole fabric with a deliberately chosen, pinned root bridge.
-* Turn redundant parallel links into EtherChannels instead of leaving them to STP to block outright.
-* Harden every edge port and every switch-facing port against the usual STP mistakes.
-* Centralize Inter-VLAN Routing on a single core switch.
-* Design the IPv4 addressing plan with VLSM, including the WAN-style point-to-point links.
-* Hand off cleanly to a perimeter router and to an external partner network.
-* Configure and verify the whole thing end to end.

-### Lab Scenario

-The new site is split into two functional areas:

-* **Office** — 9 workstations, general staff.
-* **Industrial Unit** — 3 workstations on the shop floor, next to the loading docks.

-The site also needs two outward-facing connections: one to **R1**, the perimeter router that represents the path out to the wider network, and one to **PARTNER-SW**, a switch that belongs to an external logistics partner sharing the same yard.
-The partner's network is deliberately kept out of scope — it gets a routed hand-off and nothing more, because nobody needs their VLANs bleeding into someone else's infrastructure.

-The interesting part of the brief was the middle of the network.
-Rather than a simple star, the design links **BackboneSW** (the core), **SW1** (Office), **SW2** (Industrial Unit) and **SW3** (a pure distribution switch with no end devices of its own) so that every one of those four switches has a path to every other one.
-That's on purpose: it turns the Layer 2 core into a small mesh with built-in loops, which is exactly the kind of topology Spanning Tree exists to tame.
-Two of the links carrying the heaviest traffic (BackboneSW–SW1 and BackboneSW–SW2) are also bundled into EtherChannels, so the design isn't just "redundant," it's redundant *and* faster than a single cable would allow.

-### Main Requirements

-* Create a dedicated VLAN for the Office and one for the Industrial Unit.
-* Interconnect BackboneSW, SW1, SW2 and SW3 so that no single link or switch failure isolates a VLAN.
-* Run Rapid PVST+ on every switch and pin BackboneSW as the root bridge for both VLANs.
-* Bundle the redundant links toward the core into EtherChannels using static ("on" mode) channel groups.
-* Protect access ports with PortFast and BPDU Guard.
-* Protect the topology itself with Root Guard on the root's downlinks and Loop Guard on the non-root switches' uplinks.
-* Use a dedicated, unused native VLAN on every trunk — no data ever rides the native VLAN.
-* Disable DTP negotiation on every trunk link.
-* Centralize Inter-VLAN Routing on BackboneSW using SVIs.
-* Subnet the assigned `10.60.0.0/26` block with VLSM, including the two /30 point-to-point links.
-* Configure a default route toward R1, and a routed (non-trunked) hand-off to PARTNER-SW.
-* Configure static IPv4 addressing on all end devices.
-* Verify inter-VLAN connectivity end to end and document the topology, addressing, configuration and verification.

-### Environment
+This lab continues from **Lab 001**, where we built the network for Ferralia Industrial, S.L.
+This time, the company is adding a small site with an office and an industrial unit.

+The main goal is simple: avoid having a single cable or switch failure take down part of the network.

+The project starts from the provided topology, equipment and `10.60.0.0/26` address block.
+From there, the Layer 2 topology, EtherChannel configuration, STP protection, VLSM addressing and Layer 3 connections were designed and configured.

+## Technologies & Concepts

+* VLANs and 802.1Q trunking
+* Rapid PVST+
+* EtherChannel load balancing
+* Layer 3 switching and SVIs
+* VLSM IPv4 addressing
+* Static routing
+* VTP

+## Lab Objectives

+* Build a redundant Layer 2 core between the distribution and access switches.
+* Use Rapid PVST+ across the network with BackboneSW as the root bridge.
+* Use EtherChannel on the redundant links connected to the core.
+* Apply STP protections to both end device ports and switch to switch links.
+* Centralize inter VLAN routing on BackboneSW using SVIs.
+* Create a VLSM addressing plan from the `10.60.0.0/26` network.
+* Configure the point to point links using `/30` networks.
+* Connect the site to R1 using a routed link and configure the default route.
+* Provide a separate routed connection to the external partner network.
+* Configure static addressing on the end devices.
+* Verify connectivity and STP behaviour across the complete topology.

+## Lab Scenario

+The site is divided into two main areas:

+* **Office**: 9 workstations used by general staff.
+* **Industrial Unit**: 3 workstations located on the shop floor.

+There are also two external connections. **R1** represents the connection towards the wider network, while **PARTNER-SW** represents a switch belonging to an external logistics partner.

+The partner network is kept separate from the internal VLANs.
+The connection between both networks is routed, so there is no Layer 2 extension between the two infrastructures.

+The main part of the lab is the Layer 2 topology.

+**BackboneSW**, **SW1**, **SW2** and **SW3** are interconnected using several redundant links.
+This creates multiple paths between the switches, which means Spanning Tree is required to prevent Layer 2 loops.

+The links between **BackboneSW and SW1** and between **BackboneSW and SW2** are also bundled into EtherChannels.
+This provides redundancy while allowing the links in each bundle to operate as a single logical connection from the point of view of STP.

+SW3 does not have any end devices connected to it.
+Its main purpose in this lab is to provide additional paths through the Layer 2 topology and make the STP behaviour more interesting to verify.

+## Main Requirements

+* Create one VLAN for the Office and another for the Industrial Unit.
+* Provide redundant connectivity between BackboneSW, SW1, SW2 and SW3.
+* Run Rapid PVST+ on all switches.
+* Configure BackboneSW as the root bridge for both VLANs.
+* Configure the redundant links towards BackboneSW as EtherChannels using static `on` mode.
+* Enable PortFast and BPDU Guard on access ports.
+* Use Root Guard on the appropriate downlinks from the root switch.
+* Use Loop Guard on the relevant non root switch uplinks.
+* Use a dedicated unused native VLAN on trunk links.
+* Disable DTP negotiation on trunk interfaces.
+* Keep the native VLAN unused for normal network traffic.
+* Configure BackboneSW as the Layer 3 gateway for the internal VLANs using SVIs.
+* Subnet the `10.60.0.0/26` address block using VLSM.
+* Use `/30` networks for the point to point links.
+* Configure a default route from BackboneSW towards R1.
+* Configure a routed connection between BackboneSW and PARTNER-SW.
+* Keep the partner network outside the internal VLANs.
+* Configure static IPv4 addresses on all end devices.
+* Test connectivity between VLANs and towards the external networks.
+* Verify STP, EtherChannel and routing behaviour.
+* Document the topology, addressing plan, configurations and verification results.

+## Environment

 **GNS3 · GNS3 VM · Cisco IOS**